|« PreviousNext »|

 You need to grant cross-account access.
 Use an IAM role to establish trust between accounts, and then grant users in one account limited permissions to access the trusted account.
 For more information, see Cross-Account API Access Using IAM Roles.

 You have a mobile app.
 Do not embed an access key with the app, even in encrypted storage.
-Instead, authenticate users using Login with Amazon, Facebook, or Google and then use the AWS STS AssumeRoleWithWebIdentity API to get a set of temporary security credentials that you can use to access AWS resources.
-For more information, see Creating a Mobile App with Third-Party Sign-In.
+Instead, use Amazon Cognito to manage user identity in your app.
+This service lets you authenticate users using Login with Amazon, Facebook, or Google.
+You can then use the Amazon Cognito credentials provider to manage credentials that your app uses to make requests to AWS.
+For more information, see Using the Amazon Cognito Credentials Provider on the AWS Mobile Development blog.

 If your mobile app doesn't support authentication using Login with Amazon, Facebook, or Google, you can create a proxy server that can dispense temporary credentials to your app.
 For more information, see Creating a Mobile App with Custom Authentication.

 You want to federate into AWS and your organization supports SAML 2.0.
 If you work with an organization that has an identity provider that supports SAML 2.0, configure the provider to use SAML to exchange authentication information with AWS and get back a set of temporary security credentials.
 For more information, see Using Your Organization's Authentication System and SAML to Grant Access to AWS Resources.

 You want to federate into AWS and your organization has an on-premises identity store.
 If users can authenticate inside your organization, you can write an application that can issue them temporary security credentials for access to AWS resources.
 For more information, see Using Your Organization's Authentication System to Grant Access to AWS Resources.